greenbone/openvas-scanner/INSTALL.md

 * xmltoman (optional, for building man page)
 * sqlfairy (optional, for producing database diagram)

+Prerequisites for building tests:
+* Cgreen (optional, for building tests)

 Recommended to have WMI support:
 * openvas-smb >= 1.0.1